 Satellite-based instrumentation requires significant financial investment due to positioning; however, both methods succumb to defective imagery.
 One limitation of our project is the disadvantage of ground-based instrumentation as compared to satellite-based coronagraphs.
 Scattering of radiation due to the atmospheric composition and the presence of aerosols renders satellite-borne instruments imperative to properly study the coronal structure and properties (MacQueen, Gosling, et al. 1974).
 Another limitation of our project is to overcome image defects due to instrumental polarization and thermal agitation of electrons (dark current).
 It is our intention to develop a technique to mitigate the influences of these defects and atmospheric aerosols on coronagraph imagery as obtained from the surface.
 We have simulated the presence of aerosols in our sample images and the knowledge we expect to attain will revolutionize Earth-based observation of the solar corona by resolving the fundamental setbacks associated with such technology.
-The ability to overcome the obstacles presented by our atmosphere will certainly prove cost effective in future research.
+The ability to overcome the obstacles presented by our atmosphere will certainly prove cost-effective in future research.

 My project is to develop a set of image calibration and analysis algorithms for a newly available Scientific CMOS (sCMOS) based array detector.
 This detector is an integral part of a birefringent filter instrument being developed by NCAR’s High Altitude Observatory (HAO).
 This instrument will be deployed to the Lomnicky Peak Observatory in Slovakia at the end of March 2011 where it will be interfaced to an existing 20cm coronagraph built by the Zeiss Corporation from Germany.
 This unique instrument will make high resolution (5.5 megapixel images at the diffraction limit of the coronagraph), and high cadence (30 frames per second) observations of the entire solar corona between ~1.1 and 2 solar radii at wavelengths between 540nm and 1083nm.